JohnW876/johnwithey1/README.md

 ## UX
-The user types can be defined as one of the following: Art & Photography fans, private and commercial art/photography buyers, potential art/photo agents and potential collaborators.
+The user types can be defined as one of the following:
+* Art & Photography fans
+* Private and commercial art/photography buyers
+* Potential art/photo agents
+* Fellow artists
+* Potential collaborators.

 These groups make up the target audience and each user has a reason or need to visit the site.
 The site has been designed to meet those needs as well as the needs of the artist.

+Clear sections which relate specifically to all of the user types above are built into the website's design.

 ### User Stories

-1. As a fan of art/photography, I want to discover new work by new artists, so that I can satisfy my interest and passions.
+1. As a fan of art/photography, I want to discover work by new artists, so that I can satisfy my interests.

 2. As an artist’s agent, I want to quickly evaluate the suitability of a new artist, so I can decide whether or not to represent them.